· ai and git · 12 min read

 git shortlog -sne

--s for summary, -n for numerical sort, -e for email.
-Scope it to a directory:
+-s for summary, -n for numerical sort, -e for email, and you can scope it to a directory:

 git shortlog -sne -- src/auth/